hybridables/try-catch-core/README.md

 })
 ```

+## Related
+- [function-arguments](https://www.npmjs.com/package/function-arguments): Get arguments of a function, useful for and used in dependency injectors… [more](https://github.com/tunnckocore/function-arguments#readme) | [homepage](https://github.com/tunnckocore/function-arguments#readme "Get arguments of a function, useful for and used in dependency injectors.
+Works for regular functions, generator functions and arrow functions.")
+- [gana-compile](https://www.npmjs.com/package/gana-compile): Pretty small synchronous template engine built on ES2015 Template Strings, working on… [more](https://github.com/tunnckocore/gana-compile#readme) | [homepage](https://github.com/tunnckocore/gana-compile#readme "Pretty small synchronous template engine built on ES2015 Template Strings, working on `node@0.10` too.
+No RegExps, support for helpers and what you want.
+Use [gana][] if you wanna both async and sync support.")
+- [is-async-function](https://www.npmjs.com/package/is-async-function): Is function really asynchronous function?
+Trying to guess that based on check… [more](https://github.com/tunnckocore/is-async-function#readme) | [homepage](https://github.com/tunnckocore/is-async-function#readme "Is function really asynchronous function?
+Trying to guess that based on check if [common-callback-names][] exists as function arguments names or you can pass your custom.")
+- [relike](https://www.npmjs.com/package/relike): Simple promisify async or sync function with sane defaults.
+Lower level than… [more](https://github.com/hybridables/relike#readme) | [homepage](https://github.com/hybridables/relike#readme "Simple promisify async or sync function with sane defaults.
+Lower level than `promisify` thing.
+Can be used to create `promisify` method.")
+- [try-require-please](https://www.npmjs.com/package/try-require-please): Try to require the given module, failing loudly with default message if… [more](https://github.com/tunnckocore/try-require-please#readme) | [homepage](https://github.com/tunnckocore/try-require-please#readme "Try to require the given module, failing loudly with default message if module does not exists.")

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/try-catch-core/issues/new).
 But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.